 29 Must-Do’s in Beautiful Sedona, Arizona

 Sedona aka “Red Rock Country,” is a gorgeous Southwestern vacation destination, particularly for nature lovers, fitness buffs, spiritual seekers, and photographers.
-For anyone who loves being outside, exploring gorgeous natural landscapes, and relaxing & rejuvenating in a beautiful natural setting, Sedona comes in as the perfect Southwestern vacation choice.
-Really, it does not get much better than this in Arizona, when it comes to gorgeous natural scenery and wonderful hiking trails.
+For anyone who loves being outside, exploring gorgeous natural landscapes, and relaxing & rejuvenating in a beautiful natural setting, Sedona comes in as the perfect vacation choice.
+Really, it does not get much better than this in Arizona, especially when it comes to gorgeous natural scenery and wonderful hiking trails.
 With stunning red rock vistas in every direction, 100’s of miles of picturesque trails, and several scenic drives, Sedona offers an unending supply of activities for the nature enthusiast.

 Below is my list of 29 must-do’s in Sedona.
-Incorporating just a few into your trip itinerary will ensure that you are seeing the best-of-the-best Sedona has to offer!
+Incorporating just a few of these activities into your trip itinerary will ensure that you are seeing the best-of-the-best Sedona has to offer!
 Note: 10 items are marked with a star.
 These are those which I consider the top things to do if you are limited on time!

 1. Walk across Sedona’s largest natural sandstone arch*